 In general, restating is the art of stating an idea once again or differently in a more convincing or transparent way.

 Restating a thesis definition means reframing the hypothesis of a thesis paper using different words succinctly.
-The restated words or phrases of a thesis statement should be included in the conclusion part when summarizing.
+The restated words or phrases of a thesis statement should be included in the conclusion when summarizing.

 Restating is not just about repeating an already discussed idea.
 Generally, in academic research papers, the thesis statement will be mentioned in the introductory paragraphs.
 In order to help the readers understand or recap the original thesis statement of a long paper, it is advisable to restate it along with a summary in the conclusion.